Archduke Otto turns 97

 Marsel & MAfanFiled under Austrian Royals

-Tagged Archduke Otto, Biography, Birthday, House of Habsburg.
+Tagged Archduke Otto of Austria, Biography, Birthday, House of Habsburg.